Malbec & Tango in

 What to do in Mendoza

-On the morning of February 28, we will leave the hotel in Buenos Aires at around 9 am and we will take you to the airport in Buenos Aires for your 1 1/2 hour flight which leaves around 12:30 p.m. to Mendoza…the flight is included.
-Upon arrival we will take you to a gorgeous boutique resort where you will stay for 4 days and 4 nights, from February 28 through March 3rd.
+On the morning of February 28, we will leave the hotel in Buenos Aires at around 5 am and we will take you to the airport in Buenos Aires for your 1 1/2 hour flight which leaves around 7:30 a.m. to Mendoza…the flight is included.
+We know this is an early departure and this allows an opportunity for you to be spending more time at a gorgeous boutique resort where you will stay for 4 days and 4 nights, from February 28 through March 3rd.
 On the morning of March 4th, we will have our closing ceremony from 9 am – 11 am and we will then take you to the Mendoza airport at noon for your flight home which you will have arranged.

 When we arrive at the resort we will give you a specific schedule of what we will be doing when.
 The following are included while in Mendoza: